oopschen/IPV6TunnelHelper/README.md

 * [go][godown]\(>=1.3\) installed

 #### Linux
-1. you need **iproute2** preinstalled
+1. you need **iproute2** preinstalled.
-2. add sudo detect, i will suggest you to add *user ALL=(ALL) NOPASSWD:/sbin/sudo* to you sudo configuration, if wants normal user run the scripts
+2. you need permission to send icmp packets and run *ip* command.